 - Click on the PDF for “Family Newsletter” (Choose English or Spanish).

 - Find the recipe on the Family Newsletter.

 - Print or write down the recipe to prepare at home.

-- Provide students with the parent letter/instruction sheet for preparing their recipe at home.
-The instruction sheet will need to be signed by an adult family member to show that the recipe was prepared and served to the family.
+- Provide students with the Edible Plant Parts Parent Letter and the printed recipe instruction sheet for preparing their recipe at home.
+The parent letter will need to be signed by an adult family member to show that the recipe was prepared and served to the family.

 Concept Elaboration and Evaluation

 After conducting these activities, review and summarize the following key concepts:

 - Farmers grow many different types of plants that we eat.